petru-braha/RR-application/README.md

 - departures/arrivals status = bool returned by a function that takes an id_train - if it has left or not (analog arrived).
 - the activities described seem to be a service used by customers who want to travel, not who are traveling.
 It seems strange to me that a non-traveling customer would give information about delays.
 How would they know?
 I expect the customer to be so, on a train or not.
 I suppose only if he is on the train can he send that information.
 The delay can be influenced by a late departure or the train staff announcement (true announcement all the time).
 Therefore, a client will be queried by the server at first if it is on a train.
 If yes, then it will send the minutes by which it will be late (in case of a delay announcement; arrival estimate is inferred from departure estimate + announced delays).

+- what if two clients reports different things? they can report for past, present and futures trains. the previous statement limited the scope of this question to the present trains. (reporting problem)

 - running condition of the server should always be true with an exception: mentenance for administration. this allows the administrator (and only him) to shut down the server.
 - random geneeration of routes

+- ip addresses
+    - 127.0.0.1 locally
+    - one connection to my server of the faculty
+    - one more connection when my pc is up
+- port = 1010

 ## Recap